 Our Fusion latex range, for example, is suitable for people looking for relief from bad backs, hips, aches, and pains.

-The BCP Mattress Buying advice is as follows:
+The British Chiropractors Associations Mattress Buying advice is as follows:

 - Choose a mattress that offers you support based on your weight

 - Spine should be in alignment when you’re lying on the mattress – ie no spine sagging (potentially too soft a mattress) or bowing (potentially too firm a mattress)